|Added Docker Compose details|

 Tick the ‘Enable Auto Restart’ this will ensure the container starts up automatically if you reboot.

 Under the ‘Docker’ share create a folder called ‘NZBGet’ this is important as your configuration files will be stored here.
-We do the same thing for all the other guides.

 You do not need to change any settings in Network or Links